-- 2.4.1 This asset class covers exposures to: - Banks; - Regulated securities firms (including all security firms licensed CMA) and by the relevant foreign regulators.
-Note: Claims on securities firms may be treated as claims on banks provided these firms are subject to supervisory and regulatory arrangements comparable to those under this Framework (including, in particular, risk-based capital requirements) Otherwise such claims would follow the rules for claims on corporates.
-(Refer Paragraph 230 of BCBS Basel II.) - Domestic PSEs that are treated as banks under the Standardised Approach; and - MDBs that do not meet the criteria for a 0% risk weight under the Standardised Approach.
+- 2.4.1 This asset class covers exposures to: - Banks; - Regulated securities firms (including all security firms licensed CMA) and by the relevant foreign regulators. - Domestic PSEs that are treated as banks under the Standardised Approach; and - MDBs that do not meet the criteria for a 0% risk weight under the Standardised Approach.